scottdavenport/ccc-landing/README.md

 ### Admin Dashboard
 - Access the admin dashboard at `/admin`
-- Use the photo upload widget to add new sponsor logos
+- Use the modern modal dialog to upload sponsor logos
+- Preview uploaded images with optimized display
+- Manage sponsor metadata and information
 - View all uploaded images with detailed information
 - Images are automatically optimized by Cloudinary